griffithlab/genviz.org/_posts/0003-06-01-cnFreq_GenVisR.md

 {% include figure.html image="/assets/GenVisR/cnFreq_v1.png" width="950" %}

 As we can see from the plot above our cohort exhibits a strong amplification signal across much of the genome, particularly chromosomes 8, 17, and 20 where over half of samples have some sort of copy number gain.
-You might be asking what [cnFreq()](https://www.rdocumentation.org/packages/GenVisR/versions/1.0.4/topics/cnFreq) constitutes a copy number gain or loss.
-This is controlled with the parameters `CN_low_cutoff` and `CN_high_cutoff` whith calls ≤ 1.5 and ≥ 2.5 being evaluated as losses and gains respectively.
+You might be asking what in [cnFreq()](https://www.rdocumentation.org/packages/GenVisR/versions/1.0.4/topics/cnFreq) constitutes as a copy number gain or loss.
+This is controlled with the parameters `CN_low_cutoff` and `CN_high_cutoff` with calls ≤ 1.5 and ≥ 2.5 being evaluated as losses and gains respectively.
 This setting is reasonable for most situations in which the genome is diploid however if the data is noisy or has a different ploidy these parameters may need to be altered.
 We can observe the effect this has by setting these cutoffs such that all copy number calls would be considered amplifications.
-Go ahead and add `CN_low_cutoff = 0`, and `CN_high_cutoff = .1`, as expected we can see that almost the entire plot shows amplifications with a few exceptions where a few samples are simply misssing data.
+Go ahead and add `CN_low_cutoff = 0`, and `CN_high_cutoff = .1`, as expected we can see that almost the entire plot shows amplifications with a few exceptions where samples are simply misssing data for that region.

 ```R
 # change the CN cutoffs